 KS4 Curriculum overview

-In key stage 4, all students study English Language, English Literature, Maths, double or triple Sciences plus RE to GCSE level.
-In addition, pupils choose four options and we encourage every child to include one of the Humanities (History or Geography) and a Modern Foreign Language (French, German or Spanish) so they meet the requirements of the English Baccalaureate.
+In Key Stage 4 (years 10 and 11), all students study GCSEs in English language, English literature, maths, double or triple sciences and RE.
+In addition, pupils choose four ‘option’ subjects and we encourage every child to include one of the humanities (history or geography) and a modern foreign language (French, German or Spanish) which means that they meet the requirements of the English Baccalaureate*.

-English baccalaureate - the government wants more emphasis put on traditional, academic subjects and so it is expecting nearly all pupils to follow a set of courses that include studies in five main areas:
+*English Baccalaureate - the government wants more emphasis put on traditional, academic subjects and so it is expecting nearly all pupils to complete GCSEs in following five main areas:

 - Science (pupils at St Bede’s take a double award science qualification or the three separate sciences.
 In addition, computer studies will count as a ‘science’)

 - History or geography

 Please see below for current documents relating to KS4.